Anoshazad: Biography

 Khosrow's vice-regent at Ctesiphon, called Burzin by Ferdowsi, shortly sent an army to besiege Gundeshapur and informed Khosrow of the revolt.
 (Note: Alternatively, as stated by Dinawari, Anoshazad's army marched in the direction of Iraq after taking Ahvaz.)
 According to Procopius, the leader of the army sent against the rebels was Fariburz.
 Khosrow thereafter ordered the vice-regent to bring Anoshazad back alive if possible, and to kill all the nobles participating in his revolt, but not the ordinary people.
 The revolt of Anoshazad was eventually suppressed, while he was captured and taken to Ctesiphon, where he was blinded.
 Ferdowsi's gives an account of Anoshazad's death in battle which Nöldeke considered "poetic fantasy", but which Michael R. Jackson Bonner regards as very likely adapted from a Christian hagiography of the prince.
 In historian Richard E. Payne's view, Anoshazad's revolt represented an unprecedented and unsuccessful attempt by the Christian elites of the cities of Khuzistan to claim the aristocratic right of rebellion and place their own candidate on the throne.
-Per Jackson Bonner, the revolt created the lasting expectation among Iranian Christians that a Christian would eventually take power in the Sasanian Empire.
+Per Bonner, the revolt created the lasting expectation among Iranian Christians that a Christian would eventually take power in the Sasanian Empire.